agrostar/zzapi-vscode/README.md

 * By default parameters are URL encoded
 * Following redirect response is disabled by default
-* Other options are verifySSL and showHeaders (both fals by default)
+* Other options are verifySSL and showHeaders (both false by default)

 ## Share common things across requests
 ```